irskep/irskep.github.com/content/posts/2017-05-04-the-design-and-implementation-of-rogue-basement.md

 That last point has some good and bad ramifications.
 On the bad side, it worsens replayability, because the corridors are roughly organized the same way from game to game.
 I noticed this while playtesting; after 3 games it's obvious that the rooms generally have the same layout.

 But those characteristics allowed me to take a simple approach to matching the theme of Ludum Dare 38: "A Small World."
-I realized the first two splits don't have to be random; if they always split the sections evenly, then the map will have 4 even quadrants.
+The first two splits don't have to be random; if they always split the sections evenly, then the map will have 4 even quadrants.
 I used this to create 4 distinct areas of increasing difficulty, so I could have a "one-level roguelike" with some actual progression.

 I split up the map like this: